 Physical ID Authentication in a Layered Approach

 Many companies are finding success by implementing physical ID authentication.
 By confirming the validity of a patron’s ID document in real time, and confirming that the patron is its rightful holder, companies can be more certain of their patrons’ identities.
 Physical ID authentication is performed with technology that authenticates data from the readable components of an ID (for example, comparing the barcode data with the printed characters on the document) and also verifies the security features of the document, such as specific inks visible only under certain light.
-This security measure can also be combined with other factors, such as facial matching technology that compares a live image of the patron with the photo on the ID, and/or a watchlist feature that can flag VIPs or banned patrons when their ID is scanned.
+This security measure can also be combined with other factors, such as a watchlist feature that can flag VIPs or banned patrons when their ID is scanned.

 The fact is that there are security risks for both the “something they have” and the “something they know” factors of ID authentication.
 As long as forged ID documents remain in circulation, and as long as individuals’ personal information is readily accessible by identity thieves, organizations will need to think carefully about how they can best combine authentication factors to achieve their goals.
 Properly authenticating ID documents is a crucial part of a multifactor authentication approach.